Set-up, Repair & Restoration Services

 - setting the co-ordinator rods - always involving setting the correct tension, sometimes involving adding an extra fixing or an extra co-ordinator rods on single-rod models

-- testing and “tweaking” playability and action - all the staff who carry out this kind of work are experienced banjo players; whilst many guitar techs are perfectly capable of carrying out all the above functions (most aren’t very different from guitar work), the final touches to get a banjo playing and sounding right do depend, to some extent, on experience rather theory.
+- testing and “tweaking” playability and action - all the staff who do set-ups at the Banjo Works are experienced banjo players; whilst many guitar techs are perfectly capable of carrying out some (or even all) of the above functions (many jobs aren’t very different from guitar work), the final touches to get a banjo playing and sounding right do depend, to some extent, on experience rather theory.

-Hopefully this helps to explain why banjo set-up jobs are rather longer (and thus a bit more expensive) than guitar set-up jobs.
+Hopefully this helps to explain why the Banjo Works' set-up jobs take rather longer (and are thus a bit more expensive) than guitar set-up jobs.
 The end result is well worth having - a properly set-up banjo is a completely different beast from the run-of-the-mill “music shop” instrument.

-This sort of service costs between £40 – £100 (depending on the type of instrument).
-Typical prices quoted as at September 2011.
+This sort of service costs between £60 – £120 (depending on the type of instrument) - but is provided free of charge on every banjo (new or used) that is purchased from the Banjo Works.
+Typical prices quoted as at December 2015.

-This service can often be provided on a “same day” basis for those who want to bring their instrument to the Banjo Works by prior appointment.
-For those who prefer to send their instrument by post or carrier, the return carriage charge is £10 to most UK postcodes (please consult the table of delivery charges for the cost to outlying areas)
+This service can sometimes be provided on a “same day” basis for those who want to bring their instrument to the Banjo Works - strictly by prior appointment.
+Banjos have to arrive here fairly early in the day to be able to be properly done and got ready for collection by the end of the day.
+For those who prefer to bring and leave their instrument or to send it in by post or carrier, the return carriage charge is £15 to most UK postcodes (please consult the table of delivery charges for the cost to outlying areas).

 Banjos, being made of lots of different parts, have an inherent tendency to move around with the vibrations created by playing them.
 Threads come loose, parts stretch, nuts, bridges and frets wear down and all manner of small bits and pieces need adjustment.